rileymummah/SpFut.flexiSDM/README.md

 - plot_covar - (CLS) cleaned, commented, and documented
 - cor_covar - (CLS) cleaned, commented, and documented
 - select_covar - (CLS) cleaned, commented, and documented
 - add_int_cols - this is for interactions which we haven't actually done any of.
-Don't include it for now?
+Don't include it for now? - EXCLUDED FOR NOW

 ### Prep species data